19 The Shambles

 19 The Shambles is a historic building in York, England.
-A Grade II listed building, located on The Shambles, it dates to the early 17th century, but it was refronted in the 18th century and renovated in the 19th and 20th centuries.
+A Grade II listed building on The Shambles, it is believed to date from the early 16th century, but it was refronted in the 18th century and renovated in the 19th and 20th centuries.

 The storefront is made of red brick in a Flemish bond, with plain brick stringing at the middle and upper floors.

 Internally on the ground floor, part of a 17th-century Arabesque frieze survives.

-As of 2023, the building is occupied by The Gift Gallery.
+As of 2025, the building is occupied by Florian Poirot Cafe.